 • If you prefer a sweeter and tangier flavor profile, you can slather the ribs with barbecue sauce.
 This can be done before or during cooking.
 Choose your favorite barbecue sauce or make your own by combining ketchup, brown sugar, Worcestershire sauce, vinegar, mustard, and spices.
 Brush the sauce onto the ribs, making sure to cover them completely.

-See also How to cook pork liver
+See also How long to cook meatloaf in 8x8 pan

 Whichever method you choose, it’s important to let the seasoned ribs sit for some time so that the flavors can penetrate the meat.
 Allow the ribs to rest at room temperature for about 20-30 minutes before cooking.
 This will ensure that the flavors are well-absorbed and result in deliciously seasoned ribs.